samumei/ddecompose/README.md

                                    education*experience
 ```

-As before, we use again the observations from the early 1980s as
+As before, we use the observations from the early 1980s as reference
-reference group.
+group.

 ``` r
 male_inequality_sequential  <- dfl_decompose(model_sequential,